 Red Panda Network EcoTrip Anyone?
 10 Reasons to Go!

 2. See dozens of bird species.
-Sightings of more than 30 bird species have been reported by previous ecotrippers, including: Fire-tailed Myzornis, the White-collared Blackbird, the Orange-flanked Bush- robin and the uncommon White-capped Water Redstart.
+Sightings of more than 30 bird species have been reported on RPN ecotrips, including: Fire-tailed Myzornis, the White-collared Blackbird, the Orange-flanked Bush- robin and the uncommon White-capped Water Redstart.
 Additional sightings of the Rufous-vented Niltava, Himalayan Griffon Vulture, a Steppe Eagle, an Oriental Honey Buzzard, the Asian Barred Owlet and a White-capped Water Redstart have been reported from past Red Panda Network ecotrip participants.

-4. Spectacular Scenery in addition to searching for red pandas and other mammals and bird species, a portion of the trip is devoted to taking in spectacular views of Nepal’s unique spin on Mother Nature: including forested ridges extending tens of miles into the distance, fading in the distant mist, rhododendron forests and breathtaking views of Kanchenjunga and Everest!
+4. Spectacular Scenery in addition to searching for red pandas and other mammals and bird species, a portion of the trip is devoted to taking in spectacular views of Nepal’s forested ridges extending tens of miles into the distance, fading in the distant mist, rhododendron forests and breathtaking views of Kanchenjunga and Everest!

-5. Unforgettable People From your tour guide to the forest guardian(s) in charge of tracking the red panda in the wild, our Red Panda Network team takes pride in providing wonderful service.
-We think you will also enjoy meeting the Nepali people you encounter along the way.
-Slow down and enjoy the journey, along with the destination!
+5. Unforgettable People From your tour guide to the Forest Guardians in charge of tracking the red panda in the wild, our RPN team takes pride in providing wonderful service.
+During your journey in Nepal, you will be connecting with amazing communities that are committed to red panda conservation!

 6. Simple, Slow Food Leave your food habits behind and embrace the simplicity of the Nepali diet, which includes a lot of Dal, Bhat and Tarkari – (Lentils, Rice and Curried vegetables).
 You may be also be served combined dishes of dal-bhat tarkari.
 Breakfast might be something like sukkah roti, aloo-chana, noodles, omelet, jam and peanut butter.
 Tea and coffee are served any time.
 Lunch and dinner mainly consists of rice, Mo:Mo, Paratha and chapatti, which are served with daal (lentil soup) and vegetables.

-8. Red Panda Network ecotrips are very economical, once you get there!
+8. RPN ecotrips are very economical, once you get there!
 Our ecotrip packages include lodging, food, local travel, and experienced tour and field guides.
 Groups of 2-4 receive a %10 discount and groups of 5-8 get %20 off the total cost!

 10. Channel the magnificence of the Himalayan region, home to Mount Everest and the highest mountains in the world!